momochi000/typewar/README.md

 because the player typed it correctly, the player avatar does a block animation and receives no damage (or slight damage if the enemy is much stronger.. etc).

+Make monsters have a progress bar that fills up when they are preparing to attack.
+The player should have a similar bar, perhaps allowing the player to attack without fully charging it (to make weaker but faster attacks).
+Once the monster's bar fills up, they 'cast' a text fragment.

+To add variety to the enemies attack, fragments could have acceleration rather than a flat speed.
+They could also have deceleration, so the player might think to target one first only to be fooled into wasting time when it might take longer overall

+Text fragments could be wrapped around objects that in a more broader sense, represent attacks.
+They could have a type (physical, magic, electrical, acid) have properties (piercing, crushing, burning, etc), have a damage value and other attributes.

 ---

 ---